Amputee Rehabilitation in Burlington

 -

-Strengthening residual and surrounding muscles
+Strengthen the residual limb and supporting muscles

 -